kisaacs/bpc-reading-group/README.md

 then reconvene to discuss points raised during those discussions.

-- Meeting Time: Fridays at 11AM
+- Meeting Time: TBD
 - Meeting Place: Zoom

-Along with each discussion, we create a Jamboard for cataloguing ideas and discussion.
+Along with each discussion, we create a Perusall for cataloguing ideas and discussion.
 All people at the meeting are welcome to post.
 Anonymous posting is permitted.